Common Area Maintenance (CAM) Charges: What to Know

 What To Know About Common Area Maintenance

 For example, while your office is your private area, the hallways and shared bathrooms on your floor are common areas.
-CAM charges allow the landlord to pass along to you, you proportionate share of the cost to maintain these common areas.
-We all love clean bathrooms and well-maintained facilities, so it’s a reasonable expense, if you understand what it is you are paying for and that there are reasonable limits to such expenses.
+CAM charges allow the landlord to pass along to you, your proportionate share of the cost to maintain these common areas.
+This is known as the tenant's pro rata share.

 New call-to-action

-What qualifies as your CAM will depend on several factors, however it is typical to see the following outlined as charges in your lease.
+What qualifies as your CAM will depend on several factors, however, it is typical to see the following outlined as charges in your lease.

 • Parking lot maintenance